Subchapter A. INDIVIDUAL SELF-INSURANCE

 § 125.4.
 Application for affiliates and subsidiaries.

-(a) An affiliate or subsidiary may be included under an application submitted by another affiliate or its parent company if the parent company or affiliate is incorporated under the laws of a state of the United States.
+(a) An affiliate or subsidiary may be included under an application submitted by another affiliate or its parent company by providing information and data on the affiliate or subsidiary on a separate form prescribed by and available upon request from the Bureau.
 The related entities will be included under one consolidated permit if the application is approved.
-A request shall be made on a form prescribed by the Bureau to add or delete an affiliate or a subsidiary to or from a consolidated permit after its issuance.
+A written notification shall be provided by the applicant to delete an affiliate or a subsidiary from a consolidated permit after its issuance.

 (b) An applicant shall provide a written agreement adopted by its board of directors on a form prescribed by the Bureau which states that the applicant guarantees the payment of all claims incurred by the affiliates or subsidiaries.
 The applicant shall further assume liability for the payment of an affiliate’s or subsidiary’s claims incurred during its period of self-insurance upon termination of the affiliate or parent-subsidiary relationship unless the applicant is relieved of this liability by the Bureau.
 In determining whether to relieve an applicant of a subsidiary’s or affiliate’s liability, the Bureau will consider, among other things, the financial ability of the new owner of the subsidiary or affiliate to pay the liabilities, the new owner’s credit worthiness and the adequacy of security held by the Bureau covering the liability.